-The Index is an equity index based on the MSCI Japan Index (the "Parent Index"), and includes large and mid-cap securities of the Japanese equity markets, as determined by the Index provider.
-The Index is constructed from the Parent Index by excluding securities of companies with exposure (as defined by the Index provider in the Index methodology) to:
+The Index is an equity index based on the MSCI AC Asia Pacific ex-Japan Index, and includes companies from certain Developed and Emerging Market countries in the Asia Pacific region (excluding Japan), as determined by the Index provider.
+The Index was constructed from the Parent Index by excluding securities of companies with exposure (as defined by the Index provider in the Index methodology) to:

 - controversial weapons;

 - ESG controversies;

 - tobacco;

 - environmental harm;

 - thermal coal mining;

 - oil and gas; and

-- power generation.
+- power generation.;

+- civilian firearms;

+- nuclear weapons.